scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 **Example 4**

-"In this lesson we’ll discuss and examine the four risk categories in the risk based AI classification system"
+"In this lesson we'll discuss and examine the four risk categories in the risk based AI classification system"

 ### Course Overview Narration (for the first lesson) **Example**s - <course_overview_narration>:

 **Example 1**

-"Finally, let’s consider the topics we’ll cover in this course.
-We’ll start by considering how to generate actionable business insights from data.
-We’ll then we'll cover the importance of communicating data effectively.
-We’ll then consider how to identify the right data to analyze and the right metrics to create in order to communicate messages properly.
-Next, we’ll briefly discuss the importance of creating a narrative structure for the insights.
-Finally, we’ll present some frameworks that can be used to communicate points effectively."
+"Finally, let's consider the topics we'll cover in this course.
+We'll start by considering how to generate actionable business insights from data.
+We'll then we'll cover the importance of communicating data effectively.
+We'll then consider how to identify the right data to analyze and the right metrics to create in order to communicate messages properly.
+Next, we'll briefly discuss the importance of creating a narrative structure for the insights.
+Finally, we'll present some frameworks that can be used to communicate points effectively."

 **Example 2**

-"Let’s review what we’ll cover in this course.
-First we’ll outline the obligations and penalties under the EU AI Act.
-We’ll then move on to classify AI systems based on their risk categories and corresponding compliance requirements.
-We will also identify prohibited AI practices and their implications, outline actions for responsible AI use and regulatory compliance, and finally, we’ll explore the impact of the EU AI Act on different industries."
+"Let's review what we'll cover in this course.
+First we'll outline the obligations and penalties under the EU AI Act.
+We'll then move on to classify AI systems based on their risk categories and corresponding compliance requirements.
+We will also identify prohibited AI practices and their implications, outline actions for responsible AI use and regulatory compliance, and finally, we'll explore the impact of the EU AI Act on different industries."

 **Example 3**

-"Before we finish this lesson, let’s quickly run through what we’ll be covering throughout this course.
-First, we’ll explore the role of the project manager, and the environment in which they operate.
-Next, we’ll touch on some of the key project management methodologies.
-We’ll then run through the project lifecycle, stopping along the way to pick apart important concepts."
+"Before we finish this lesson, let's quickly run through what we'll be covering throughout this course.
+First, we'll explore the role of the project manager, and the environment in which they operate.
+Next, we'll touch on some of the key project management methodologies.
+We'll then run through the project lifecycle, stopping along the way to pick apart important concepts."

 **Example 4**

-"In this course, we’ll explore the fundamentals of data privacy and key international regulations.
-We’ll examine the challenges of cross-border data transfers, strategies to prevent and respond to data breaches, and the financial risks of non-compliance.
-We’ll also explore how emerging technologies, such as AI, impact data privacy and the ethical considerations surrounding security and consumer rights.
-Finally, we’ll look at evolving data regulations and technologies in international data protection and how organizations can stay proactive. "
+"In this course, we'll explore the fundamentals of data privacy and key international regulations.
+We'll examine the challenges of cross-border data transfers, strategies to prevent and respond to data breaches, and the financial risks of non-compliance.
+We'll also explore how emerging technologies, such as AI, impact data privacy and the ethical considerations surrounding security and consumer rights.
+Finally, we'll look at evolving data regulations and technologies in international data protection and how organizations can stay proactive. "

 ### Lesson Summary Narration **Example**s - <lesson_summary_narration>: